Meeks shoots, and rebounds, and saves the day for Tar Heels - News 12 Now

 Meeks had plenty to mop up for.

 The rest of his team shot a brick-a-minute 14 for 55 from the floor (25 percent).
 Justin Jackson was one of the few to break through.
-He had 22 points on 6-for-13 shooting and made three 3-pointers and two free throws to help the Heels to a double-digit lead and put them on the verge of a runaway midway through the second half.
+He had 22 points on 6-for-13 shooting, including a five-minute stretch with three 3-pointers and two free throws that helped the Heels to a double-digit lead and put them on the verge of a runaway midway through the second half.

-Given the late lead and Oregon’s own awful shooting (37 percent), losing this one might have felt every bit as bad as the Villanova loss last year for this, a team on a mission with only one acceptable destination.
+Given the lead and Oregon’s own awful shooting (37 percent), losing this one might have felt every bit as bad as the Villanova loss last year.
+This is, after all, a team on a mission with only one acceptable destination.

-“I just didn’t want to lose another game off a winning shot,” said Joel Berry II, whose second missed FT got scooped up by Meeks.
+“I just didn’t want to lose another game off a winning shot,” said Joel Berry II, who missed the free throw that Meeks tore away from Jordan Bell to ice the game.
 “I wish we would have closed it out.”

-North Carolina led the entire second half and appeared poised, time after time, for a knockout of the never-say-die Ducks (32-7).

-Never happened.
-And after Keith Smith’s layup pulled Oregon within one with 7 seconds left (should Oregon have pulled it out for a game-tying 3?
-Maybe so.), it looked like it would come down to free throws.
+Didn’t quite happen.
+And after Keith Smith’s layup pulled Oregon within 77-76 with 7 seconds left (should Oregon have pulled it out for a game-tying 3?
+Maybe so), it looked like it would come down to free throws.

 It did, and it wasn’t pretty.